Cong tried to physically harm PM Modi, people's rejections have driven it to insanity: BJP | Politics

 ''It is sad that the prime minister's visit to launch development projects worth thousands of crores for Punjab was disrupted.
 But we will not let such cheap mentality hinder the progress of Punjab and will continue the effort for the development of Punjab,'' Nadda said.
 Chief Minister Channi on Wednesday expressed regret after Prime Minister Narendra Modi had to cut short his visit to the state, but asserted that there was no security lapse.

 Congress general secretary and chief spokesperson Randeep Surjewala said Nadda should stop indulging in blame game and the BJP should instead introspect its ''anti-farmer'' attitude.
 He alleged that lack of crowd at Modi's rally was a factor being the prime minister calling off his trip.
 BJP national general secretary Tarun Chugh, who is from Punjab, said what happened in the state was a matter of shame for the Channi government.
-He alleged that Channi and Punjab Congress president Navjot Sidhu had joined hands with subversive and anti-national forces to foil the democratic right of the prime minister and the BJP to address public meetings.
-Lashing out at the Congress, BJP general secretary (organisation) B L Santhosh said, ''Politicisation of administration and police reaches new low under Congress in Punjab today.
+He alleged Channi and Punjab Congress chief Navjot Sidhu had joined hands with subversive and anti-national forces to foil the democratic right of the prime minister and the BJP to address public meetings.

+Union Minister Piyush Goyal said, ''It is shameful that all this happened under the nose of the state government which intentionally let their guard down.'' ''There is clearly an intentional Congress hand behind this incident with senior party leaders like Rahul and Sonia Gandhi not condemning the security breach,'' he alleged.

+Punjab MP Som Prakash said, ''Congress is so full of hatred for Modi that it played with his security.
+In fact it is playing with national security.''
+BJP general secretary (organisation) B L Santhosh said, ''Politicisation of administration and police reaches new low under Congress in Punjab today.
 After the Emergency in 1975, it has committed the second grave mistake today.
 Hon'ble PM's security was compromised.
 Congress and the leadership will pay for this heavily in days to come.''
-PTI KR/JTR NSD NSD
+PTI KR/JTR NSD

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)